deanrad/omnibus-rxjs/README.md

 > **spy**: `bus.spy(handler)`

 A spy handler runs synchronously for all runtime events, just before the listeners.
 The results of any `filter` is visible to any `spy`.

----

-## Error Handling

-### **Guards/filters/spies**

-Exceptions thrown by these functions will raise to the code that called `bus.trigger`.
-The functions will continue to be run on future events that match, and so may throw multiple times.

-### **`listen` handlers**

-Exceptions, Rejected Promises, or Observable errors that occur while running a `handler` will not be visible to the code that called `bus.trigger`.
-This is by design, to ensure that if 3 listeners are registered for an event, all 3 of them will run, no matter if one of them throws.
-The intent is that you handle the error either inline in the handler, or in the `error` property of the `observer` argument. **The listener, unless it provides an `error` callback in its `observer`, will be unsubscribed on an error!** This is for the stability of the rest of the application—if you grow an app incrementally, the last thing you want is the worst-behaved 1% of features breaking the remaining, well-behaved features.

-> **errors**: `bus.errors.subscribe(handler)`
+Spies should not mutate events, and as long as they don't, they will see exactly what each listener will see.

 ---